Back to TP-Link Kasa Guides

 Common Causes

-• Weak 2.4GHz signal at switch location
+• Weak 2.4GHz at the switch box

 Most fixes happen in the first 3 steps.